niti-go/Minneapolis_City_Directories_OCR/README.md

 <img width="250" alt="image" src="https://github.com/user-attachments/assets/417e708a-9d03-4d80-96d3-4723d1ee9eba" />
 </p>

 I used my trained model to detect resident listings on pages 104-108, and saved the cropped regions to `tesseract_ocr/cropped_records`.
-It is mostly accurate, except for some instances where the bounding box extends slightly beyond the resident listings.
-I am confident that the accuracy would be improved with more training data.
+It is mostly accurate, except for some instances where the bounding box extends slightly beyond the region.
+I am confident that the accuracy would improve with more training data.

 <p align="center">
 <img width="450" alt="image" src="https://github.com/user-attachments/assets/264dd693-9c16-4b07-bd33-d58bf2d42f31" />